bjoernf73/dry.module.pkgmgmt/README.md

 ## Package Source registration
 Register and unregister package sources.
 Supports the source types:

-1. Nuget
+1. Nugets
-1. Chocolatey
+1. Chocolateys
-1. Git
+1. Gits

 ## Package Installations
 Installs packages, using PackageManagement (a.k.a OneGet).
 Supports packages of the following types: